WHAS Crusade for Children: On-air performers

 Almost every Crusade features a celebrity guest, who usually performs on Saturday night during a variety-show segment that leads off the traditional Crusade telecast.
 In 2006, Peabo Bryson made his second appearance as the headline guest, and returned for his third in 2013.
 In 2007, The Kentucky Headhunters—whose origins are in Edmonton, Kentucky—are the headliners.
 Other past guests have included magicians Lance Burton and Mac King (two Las Vegas headliners with roots in Louisville), Kenny Rogers, Lee Greenwood, Steve Wariner, Ricky Skaggs, Tammy Wynette, Alan Thicke, Bobby Goldsboro, B. J. Thomas, Florence Henderson, Diahann Carroll, McLean Stevenson, Merv Griffin, Eydie Gorme, and Cab Calloway.

 Larnelle Harris, a popular Gospel singer and Louisville resident, has appeared on many Crusade telecasts.
 Magicians Mac King and Lance Burton, both Kentucky natives, have been featured on several Crusade broadcasts.
 Other local artists with multiple Crusade appearances include Melissa Combs, JoAnn Hale, Judy Marshall, Karen Kraft and Kiks, The Monarchs, and Louisville's Thoroughbred Chorus, a world champion men's barbershop chorus.
 Mel Owen directed the Crusade Orchestra for many decades.

-WHAS radio and television personality Terry Meiners and WHAS-TV news anchor Melissa Swan are the co-hosts of the Crusade telecast.
+WHAS radio and television personality Terry Meiners and WHAS-TV news anchor Shay McAlister are the co-hosts of the Crusade telecast.
 Longtime WHAS radio and television host Milton Metz is one of a handful of people who have been involved with every Crusade since the inaugural event; he appeared on every Crusade until his death in 2016.

 The Crusade broadcast goes on through Saturday night and Sunday morning, as is traditional with most telethons, but some of the overnight portion of the show consists of segments taped beforehand.